pytorch/torchtitan/README.md

   </picture>
 </p>

+## torchtitan is still in pre-release!
+torchtitan is currently in a pre-release state and under extensive development.

 torchtitan is a native PyTorch reference architecture showcasing some of the latest PyTorch techniques for large scale model training.
 * Designed to be easy to understand, use and extend for different training purposes.
 * Minimal changes to the model code when applying 1D, 2D, or (soon) 3D Parallelisms.